zukunft/zukunft.com/docs/code_objects_all.md

     \-- formula_link_type_listUi - the preloaded data formula link types used for the html frontend
     \-- formula_type_listUi - the preloaded data formula types used for the html frontend
     \-- job_type_listUi - the preloaded data job types used for the html frontend
-    \-- language_formsUi - the preloaded data language_forms used for the html frontend
+    \-- language_form_listUi - the preloaded data language_forms used for the html frontend
-    \-- languagesUi - the preloaded data languages used for the html frontend
+    \-- language_listUi - the preloaded data languages used for the html frontend
     \-- phrase_type_listUi - the preloaded data phrase types used for the html frontend
     \-- position_type_listUi - the preloaded data component position types used for the html frontend
     \-- protectionUi - the preloaded data protection types used for the html frontend